Trump upends virus oversight, removing key official

 As lawmakers were in the final stages of drafting what became the $2.2 trillion coronavirus rescue package, he declared, “I’ll be the oversight.”
 And even when he signed it, he attached a statement that says some of the oversight provisions in the law “raise constitutional concerns” and may not be followed.

-“My Administration will continue the practice of treating provisions like these as advisory,” Trump wrote, “and non-binding.”

-Associated Press writer Laurie Kellman in Washington contributed to this report.
+Associated Press writer Laurie Kellman contributed to this report.